Adderall With Phenibut

 Can You Take Phenibut with Adderall?

 It’s important to note that Adderall should not be combined with certain substances.
-Adderall with phenibut is often popularly used under the presumption that the combined effect can reduce anxiety.
-For many users, taking Adderall with phenibut has had a sedative effect, helping users avoid the anxiety and irritability that comes after taking Adderall.
+Adderall and phenibut are often popularly used under the presumption that the combined effect can reduce anxiety.
+For many users, taking phenibut and amphetamines like Adderall cause a sedative effect, helping users avoid the anxiety and irritability that comes after taking Adderall.
 The only information available on the combination of these drugs is anecdotal.
 More scientific research is required to determine the potential risks.

 Phenibut Interaction with Adderall